Environmental Conservation in Sri Lanka

 On the final day of your stay (also a Saturday), a return airport transfer is included if your flight leaves between 10am and 8pm.
 If you’re travelling outside these times, your transfer is not included, but an alternative can easily be arranged at an additional cost.
 Just ask your team leader.
 Your travel adviser can organise additional nights of accommodation if you’re staying on in Sri Lanka.

 You’ll stay in a shared volunteer house for the duration of the programme, The house is in southern Sri Lanka in the Galle district.
-It’s right by the beach, looking out over the sparkling Indian Ocean and historic Galle is just a 15-minute drive away.
+It’s 100m from Unawatuna Beach, looking out over the sparkling Indian Ocean and historic Galle is just a 15-minute drive away.

 There are 11 en-suite bedrooms in the house, each of which accommodates a maximum of 6 people per room (although most rooms only take 4).
 Rooms are single sex and if you’d like a private room, upgrades may be available (at an extra cost – speak to your travel adviser).